lunias/ethanaa-vuepress/docs/blog/switching-to-doom-emacs/README.md

 ### Splitting Windows

 I use this *a lot*.
-I wish every program supported splitting the window like Emacs (If anyone knows a web browser that supports this I'd like to know).
+I wish every application supported splitting the window like Emacs (If anyone knows a web browser that supports this I'd like to know - I do know about and use [TWMs](https://en.wikipedia.org/wiki/Tiling_window_manager) when I can).

 `C-x 2` [`split-window-below`] - Splits the window horizontally.